-8.12 Transporting the Aircraft
+8.13 Transporting the Aircraft

 Custom or flatbed trailers can be used to transport the aircraft if they are capable of securing the carriage properly.
 A carriage cover and propeller cover should be used to minimize damage from flying debris.
 Propeller blades should be tied in place with soft straps so they are not allowed to move in the air.
 Propeller blades should never be moved more than a half rotation in the opposite direction to the general direction of rotation of the engine.
-The wing scan be removed and completely packed, or folded on the trike with use of our optional dolly cart.
+The wing should ideally be transported fully packed separately for very long distances.
+For short distances it is not necessary to completely disassemble the wing.
+Please refer to section 4 for further information.